-Each company has unique variables that measure the success of their business, and there are two types of variables to keep in mind here: dependent and independent.
+Each company has unique variables that measure their business, and there are two types of variables to keep in mind here: dependent and independent.
 Sales, for example, is (almost) always an independent variable.
-If you’re capacity-constrained, whether in production volume or by number of people, your ability to produce is an independent variable that needs to be forecast.
+If you’re capacity-constrained, whether in production volume or by the number of people, your ability to produce is an independent variable that needs to be forecast.

-Profit, however, is not an independent variable.
+Profit, however, is a dependent variable.
 It is impacted by drivers such as sales and margins.
 If you forecast profit, it should be only to let you know whether everything is adding up the way you expect it to, not because you harbor illusions that you can control profit directly.
-Keep these differentiation in mind when determining what key variables are most important to focus on when forecasting.
+Keep these differences in mind when determining what key variables are most important to focus on when forecasting.

 As an example, a sales forecast starts with what each sales representative expects to happen, and each of those numbers are plugged into a consolidated forecast.
 A time-to-market forecast for a software product starts with the individual programmers working on the project, then projects a schedule for completion of each stage.
 The forecast determined by the department or team, in turn, shows other departments what they must be prepared for, including where there’s likely to be a crunch.

-The components of financial forecasts will includes numbers such as sales or production volumes, administrative expenses, and overhead spending 7, 30, or 60 days out and compares those numbers to the plan established at the beginning of the year.
+The components of financial forecasts will include numbers such as sales or production volumes, administrative expenses, and overhead spending 7, 30, or 60 days out; compares those numbers to the plan established at the beginning of the year.
 If there’s a disparity, you know that action must be taken—either to bring the numbers closer to plan, or to adjust operations to the forecast number.

 Go back to that sales forecast.
 What if it’s below plan?
 What if it taxes the company’s production systems to the breaking point?
 Or that time-to-market forecast—what if it’s not fast enough to beat a competitor?
 The plan provides a benchmark that you measure the forecast against.

 The negotiation and adjustments, not the mechanics, are where you find the meaning and value of forecasting.
 Put simply, a forecast is the raw material for managerial action, adaptation, and adjustment.
-The forecast is a guide to action and lets you manage the numbers now, before they have happened.
+The forecast informs your business decisions, letting you manage the numbers now before it's too late to do so.

 Other articles you might like: